 About Tour the Towpath

 Tour the Towpath is a two day recreational supported bike ride along the world famous Erie Canal!
+The details of this year's ride are in development and registration will be open soon.

 What You Will See and Do